I’ve had a lot of guys ask me about the “Chris Pratt Workout,” lately…and it isn’t hard to see why. It’s one of the best workouts for men out there.

 Chris Pratt’s workout is likely built around a few key compound lifts, with an emphasis on auxiliary lifts and hypertrophy exercises for his arms and back, in addition to a lot of ab work.

-I’d say that most of these exercises are probably in the 10-12 repetition range, maybe even 15 for the lateral raises.
-His physique is indicative of a hypertrophy workout, which is known for toning and creating muscle size as opposed to muscle density.
+Chris Pratt’s physique is indicative of a hypertrophy workout, which is known for creating muscle size as opposed to muscle density.

 These exercises, in addition to a high-repetition focused ab routine, will get you the Chris Pratt physique.
 As for his diet, I’d say that during this transformation he was at least 10% below maintenance, maybe even 15%.

-In my opinion, Chris Pratt probably works out 3 days a week, in addition to some cardio and ab work.
-Any more than this, and he would be far bulkier than he is in these pictures.
+In my opinion, Chris Pratt probably works out 3 days a week, in addition to some cardio and ab work to get that Adonis belt that every guy wants.

 The EZ-Bar curl works your biceps, and the lateral raise works your middle deltoids.
 For Day B, the deadlift is great total body exercise, with an emphasis on your hamstrings and lower back.